-We offer Free Consultations to victims of False Imprisonment, with no out-of-pocket fees or expenses.
+We offer Free Consultations to victims of False Imprisonment.
 Call Whitney, LLP to discuss your legal rights with a Free Consultation at 410 583 8000, or use our Online Contact Form, and we will be in touch

 What is False Imprisonment?

 The definition of false imprisonment is imprisoning someone without legal authority, but it does not simply refer to jail time.
 False imprisonment refers to physically detaining a person against his or her will without the legal authority to do so.
 While police officers can detain people against their will in some cases, they must have both reasonable suspicion to hold them and probable cause to arrest them.
 Security guards also sometimes have the legal authority to detain people suspected of shoplifting, but there is a very fine line that overzealous guards and managers sometimes take that can result in lawsuits being filed and compensation recovered.

 The legal authority to detain a person is carefully outlined and legally limited to protect your rights and safety.
 Neither stores or security guards, nor anyone else, can hold you against your will arbitrarily or for discriminatory reasons.
 If your freedom of movement has been restricted or restrained through unreasonable duress, physical force, or other means, you may have been falsely imprisoned and have the right to pursue damages and compensation.